 Cheap holidays to Lanzarote are not as well known for their nightlife as those in Tenerife, but that's changing.
-Expect Puerto del Carmen to keep getting bigger in 2017 and 2018, with later and louder parties.
-It's still pretty calm elsewhere, so don't worry!
+Expect Puerto del Carmen to keep getting bigger in 2018, with later and louder parties.
+It's still pretty calm elsewhere, so don't worry if you're after some peace!
 Check out Arrecife for a quieter party vibe with local entertainment.
 With plenty of resorts to choose from, Lanzarote is also a great bet for a last minute deal on a budget.
 It's a great idea to arrange cheap car hire in Lanzarote so you can be free to explore as much as your heart desires.

 Fab holidays for:

 Bargain beach holidays, Winter sun, Volcano sightseeing, All Inclusive

 Lanzarote's Timanfaya Park's cratered surface resembles the moon.
 It's said that the Apollo astronauts looked at pictures of this park to prepare themselves for landing on the Moon.

 You Might Also Be Interested In